What is a birth injury? Birth injuries are different from birth defects or other conditions a baby might be diagnosed with shortly after birth.

 For instance, if your child suffered brain damage from a hypoxic brain injury during birth, the extent of the brain damage may not immediately be obvious.
 It could take years before the child is diagnosed with developmental delays or cognitive difficulties due to this brain damage.

-Even if your child doesn’t meet certain milestones on time, your pediatrician might not be able to make a firm diagnosis until more time has passed, more milestones have been missed, or the child has been evaluated by an expert.
+Even if your child isn’t meeting certain milestones on time, your pediatrician might not be able to make a firm diagnosis until more time has passed, additional milestones have been missed, or the child has been evaluated by a professional.

 As a result, some parents don’t become aware of the permanent injuries their child has sustained for several years after birth.